 AFJ envisions a vibrant, ambitious, multi-racial democracy where historically marginalized voices are amplified to upend exclusionary systems and center justice in our institutions of power.

 The impetus for AFJ’s creation came in 1971, when the famous “Powell Memo” argued that the “American economic system [was] under broad attack” and urged the business community to weaponize the courts to serve business interests.
 In a few short years, AFJ realized that the times called for a program focused on judicial selection.
 AFJ launched its Judicial Selection Project in the mid-1980s with an Advisory Committee drawn from 20 like-minded progressive nonprofits.

-Alliance for Justice was founded by attorney and activist Nan Aron in 1979, in response to a growing threat from the far right to decades of progressive advances in the United States.
-In the 40 years since, AFJ has fought for a fair justice system and a vibrant advocacy community that work to uphold and advance the rights of all.
+AFJ was founded by attorney and activist Nan Aron in 1979, in response to a growing threat from the far right to decades of progressive advances in the United States.

 The launch of AFJ’s Bolder Advocacy program in the mid-1990s served as an invaluable resource for advocates for justice and the rights of all.
 Bolder Advocacy originated from a political climate in which a growing number of conservative federal judges were ruling against consumers’ rights, workers’ rights, civil rights, and the environment.
 Organizations advocating for these rights then turned to state legislatures to advance their missions.
 Bolder Advocacy was created to help these nonprofit groups and the foundations that fund them fully understand and exercise their rights to advocate for their causes, while staying within the laws governing their nonprofit status.
 Bolder Advocacy continues this important mission today.
 Given the political climate, this work has never been more important.